Skip to main content

 What to Include in Your Recruitment Agency Agreement (England & Wales)

-A legally sound UK Recruitment Agency Agreement should address several key areas to protect both the agency and the client and to ensure compliance with the applicable regulatory framework.
+A legally sound UK Recruitment Agency Agreement should address several key areas to protect both the agency and the client and to confirm compliance with the applicable regulatory framework.

 Party identification and agency type: The agreement must clearly identify whether the agency is acting as an employment agency (making permanent introductions) or as an employment business (supplying temporary workers).
 This distinction determines the applicable regulatory requirements, particularly in relation to the Agency Workers Regulations 2010 and the Conduct Regulations 2003.
 Some agencies provide both services, in which case the agreement should address each service separately.